Nassau County Military Divorce Attorney

 A major difference between civilian and military divorces is the protection against default judgments.
 A default judgment is a binding legal verdict in favor of one party based on the inaction of the opposing party.
 In most cases, a default judgment is awarded because the defendant did not show up for court.
 An active member of the military is protected against default judgments under the Soldiers and Sailors Civil Relief Act.
 Accordingly, a service member cannot be judged unless present or counsel has been acquired to represent them.
 This is the case for all matters related to the divorce, especially child support and custody.

 Long Island child custody case protection

-Child custody is a major factor in a divorce.
-When a member of the military is getting divorced, the complication to the matter is related to serving the United States of America.
-The law protects service members who are absent for 30 days or more because of deployment or in recovery of a service-related ailment from permanent loss or change of custody while unavailable.
+Child custody is a major factor in divorce.
+When a member of the military is getting divorced, the complication of the matter is related to serving the United States of America.
+The law protects service members who are absent for 30 days or more because of deployment or in recovery for a service-related ailment from permanent loss or change of custody while unavailable.
 The law also provides flexibility for issues like temporary custody modifications and hearings.

 Military pension explained

 Dividing a military pension in a divorce is also complicated by service in the military.
 According to the Uniformed Services Former Spouse Protection Act of 1982, state courts are allowed to treat military pension as marital property.
 The 10/10 rule, a part of the Act, states that you are eligible for a portion of the divided military pay sent to you directly from the Defense Finance and Accounting Service if:

 - You were married to your military spouse for at least 10 years